Alaska Pacific University

-Alaska Pacific University (APU) is a private university in Anchorage, Alaska.
+Alaska Pacific University (APU) is a private university in Anchorage, Alaska, United States.
 It was established as Alaska Methodist University in 1957.
 Although it was renamed to Alaska Pacific University in 1978, it is still affiliated with the United Methodist Church.
 The main campus is located adjacent to the University of Alaska Anchorage (UAA) and the Alaska Native Medical Center.

+Rankings

+In 2024, Washington Monthly ranked Alaska Pacific University 30th among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 History

 The university was founded in the late 1950s as Alaska Methodist University by Peter Gordon Gould, an Aleut from Unga, Alaska.
 Gould became the first Alaska Native minister in the United Methodist Church later in life, and used his position to campaign for the development of a Methodist University in Alaska.

 Alaska Methodist University dedicated its campus on June 28, 1959.
-In April 1958, Dr. Donald F. Ebright was elected as the university's first administrative president.
+In April 1958, Donald F. Ebright was elected as the university's first administrative president.
 Frederick P. McGinnis was elected in 1960, and served as acting president to the first class of students to attend the university.
-Approximately 900 acres of land destined to become the site of the APU Kellogg Campus was attained in 1973 from the DeWolf-Kellogg Trust.
+Approximately 900 acres of land destined to become the site of the APU Kellogg Campus was acquired in 1973 from the DeWolf-Kellogg Trust.

 In November 1978 Alaska Methodist University was renamed Alaska Pacific University.
-Despite the university's origins with Judeo-Christian traditions found in United Methodism, there is no sectarian or doctrinal creed found in its educational offerings.
-In 2016, APU formed a strategic partnership with the Alaska Native Tribal Health Consortium, the largest Tribal health organization in the country.
-The partnership supports the development of academic and cultural programs focusing on the needs of the state and Alaska Natives.
+In 2016, APU formed a partnership with the Alaska Native Tribal Health Consortium, indicating an intention to become a tribal college.

 Academics

-The Early Honors program functions as an alternative to the senior year in high school.

 Undergraduates can pursue liberal arts and sciences programs.
-APU's course year is split into "block" sessions of four weeks, co-existing alongside the "session" of eleven weeks to form a semester.
 APU offers nine graduate programs, eight master's degrees and one doctoral degree.
 There are also several graduate certificate options.
 APU also offers a professional studies programs for non-traditional students.

+The Early Honors program functions as an alternative to the senior year in high school.

+International collaboration

+The Alaska Pacific University is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.